mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 - ttest_1samp was used for t testing to obtain p value and t-statistics.
 - Hisplot chart used to display distribution of transaction values.
 - Matplotlib line+bar chart was used for monthly trend analysis.
+- Matplotlib and y_pred was used to create a monthly trend analysis with linear trend line.
 - Plotly pie chart was used for sales by day analysis.
 - groupby was used in various analysis to group elements together such as CustomerID and Quantity.
 - Subplots and axes was used to create 3 visualisation on 1 line displaying top 6 customers by quantity, unit price and then total transaction value.